Sesamoiditis and Gout are two conditions that can cause pain in the big toe.

 Sesamoiditis can be caused by overuse, injury or degeneration in these bones, and can result in pain, swelling, and difficulty in moving the big toe.

-Gout, on the other hand, is a painful inflammatory condition, that is caused by a buildup of uric acid in the body which can often cause a build up of gout crystal deposits on joints.
+Gout, on the other hand, is a painful inflammatory condition, that is caused by a build-up of uric acid in the body which can often cause formation of gout crystal deposits on joints.

 This can cause pain, swelling, and redness in several joints, including the big toe joint.